-We have measured TV audiences in the Czech Republic since April 29th 2002, when we first won the tender to be the Provider of the 5 year TV audience measurement project for the Association of Television Organizations.
+We have measured TV audience in the Czech Republic since April 29, 2002, when we first started with the 5-year TV audience measurement project for the Association of Television Organizations.

 - The audience is measured for every TV set in each household, and all members of the household that are over 4 years old participate in the measurement.

 - We guarantee the daily supply of data from at least 1,700 households.

 - The panel of households was based on an extensive Establishment Survey conducted in 2017, with the goal of defining the basic characteristics of the TV audience.

 - The panel of households is regularly updated.
 25% of the panel is replaced every year.

 - The structure of the panel is regularly checked and modified, so that the sample of households matches the socio-demographic profile of households and individuals in the Czech Republic) according to the current data of the Czech Statistical Office (CZSO).

 - The panel composition is regularly checked with regard to possible changes in characteristics that affect the TV audience in the Czech Republic.

 - The behaviour of panel members is checked daily by Nielsen Admosphere.